MicrosoftDocs/win32/desktop-src/tablet/itableteventsink-cursormove.md

 ---
-Description: Occurs when the cursor moves over the tablet digitizer. ms.assetid: cd2863af-59a9-4dd0-a679-84861a70ef53
+description: Occurs when the cursor moves over the tablet digitizer. ms.assetid: cd2863af-59a9-4dd0-a679-84861a70ef53
 title: ITabletEventSink::CursorMove method
 ms.topic: reference